-(a) "Brand name" means a brand name specification as defined in ORS 279B.200.

-(b) "Legally flawed" means that a solicitation document contains terms or conditions that are contrary to law.

-(c) "Unnecessarily restrictive" means that specifications limit competition arbitrarily, without reasonably promoting the fulfillment of the procurement needs of a contracting agency.

-(2) A prospective bidder, proposer or offeror for a public contract solicited under ORS 279B.055, 279B.060 or 279B.085 may file a protest with the contracting agency if the prospective bidder, proposer or offeror believes that the procurement process is contrary to law or that a solicitation document is unnecessarily restrictive, is legally flawed or improperly specifies a brand name.
-If a prospective bidder, proposer or offeror may not challenge the contract on grounds under this subsection in any future legal or administrative proceeding.

-(3) The contracting agency, pursuant to rules adopted under ORS 279A.065, shall notify prospective bidders, proposers or offerors of the time and manner in which a protest under this section may be filed and considered.
-Before seeking judicial review, a prospective bidder, proposer or offeror must file a protest with the contracting agency and exhaust all available administrative remedies.

-(4) The contracting agency shall consider the protest if the protest is timely filed and contains the following:
+- (a) "Brand name" means a brand name specification as defined in ORS 279B.200. - (b) "Legally flawed" means that a solicitation document contains terms or conditions that are contrary to law. - (c) "Unnecessarily restrictive" means that specifications limit competition arbitrarily, without reasonably promoting the fulfillment of the procurement needs of a contracting agency. - (2) A prospective bidder, proposer or offeror for a public contract solicited under ORS 279B.055, 279B.060 or 279B.085 may file a protest with the contracting agency if the prospective bidder, proposer or offeror believes that the procurement process is contrary to law or that a solicitation document is unnecessarily restrictive, is legally flawed or improperly specifies a brand name.
+If a prospective bidder, proposer or offeror fails to timely file such a protest, the prospective bidder, proposer or offeror may not challenge the contract on grounds under this subsection in any future legal or administrative proceeding. - (3) The contracting agency, pursuant to rules adopted under ORS 279A.065, shall notify prospective bidders, proposers or offerors of the time and manner in which a protest under this section may be filed and considered.
+Before seeking judicial review, a prospective bidder, proposer or offeror must file a protest with the contracting agency and exhaust all available administrative remedies. - (4) The contracting agency shall consider the protest if the protest is timely filed and contains the following: